eqfarhad/SelfHackathon/README.md

 # SelfHackathon

-Simple app which use WifiDirect technology
+Simple app which use WifiDirect technology aiming to exchange data